GreptimeTeam/docs/docs/user-guide/deployments/authentication/ldap.md

 search_filter = "(cn=$username)"
 ```

-# Use LDAP user provider in GreptimeDB
+## Use LDAP user provider in GreptimeDB

 To use the LDAP user provider, first config your LDAP authentication mode like above, then start GreptimeDB with the
 `--user-provider` parameter set to `ldap_user_provider:<path to your ldap configuration file>`.
 For example, if you have
-a configuration file in `/home/greptimedb/ldap.toml`, you can start a GreptimeDB standalone server with the following
+a configuration file `/home/greptimedb/ldap.toml`, you can start a GreptimeDB standalone server with the following
 command:

 ```shell